Monotoba/OpenPrintKit/docs/overview.md

 ## OpenPrintTag

 Embed metadata in start G-code as comments for downstream tools.
 Configure under the OpenPrintTag tab; the generator inserts a `;BEGIN:OPENPRINTTAG` block with a JSON payload.

+## Firmware-Specific Tips

+The GUI surfaces firmware‑aware tips in the Peripherals tab based on the selected firmware:

+- RRF: SD logging uses M929; named pins supported (use string pin names).
+Prefer M106/M107 P index for fans.
+- Klipper: Camera M240 maps to `M118 TIMELAPSE_TAKE_FRAME` by default; customize camera command or use macros.
+- GRBL: Exhaust maps to M8 (on)/M9 (off).
+- LinuxCNC: Exhaust maps to M7 (on)/M9 (off).

+See “Firmware Mapping” in the Help menu for details.